MorvanH/VV-ISTIC-TP3/exercises/balanced-strings.md

         Mutation Coverage  : 100%

-The score is high enough, no need to add tests (last line to cover is l.5 'public class StringUtils')
+The score is high enough, no need to add tests (last line to cover is only l.5 'public class StringUtils')